danalec/scoop-alts/README.md

 - `AUTOMATION_WEBHOOK_URL`, `AUTOMATION_WEBHOOK_HEADER_NAME`, `AUTOMATION_WEBHOOK_HEADER_VALUE` can provide webhook settings.
 - `AUTOMATION_JSON_SUMMARY` and `AUTOMATION_MD_SUMMARY` can provide default output paths for summaries.
 - `SCOOP_GIT_REMOTE` and `SCOOP_GIT_BRANCH` can control which remote/branch is used for auto push.
+- `AUTOMATION_LOG_FILE` can specify a default path for the orchestrator run log.

 ### Update dashboard
 - Generate a Markdown dashboard from a summary JSON: `python scripts/generate-dashboard.py .temp/update-summary.json docs/update-health.md`.